 However, the decline in entry-level and semi-skilled jobs, coupled with increased restrictions on government income support, has compromised some people's ability to earn a stable income.
 It can also limit their access to necessities such as housing, transport, care services, health services and education.

 Our research looks at the interaction between employment, income support, and taxes and transfers.
 Currently, we are examining on how people manage financial risks across the life course in order to better understand what effective and necessary interventions.

 Spinning the plates

-International research shows that people with volatile incomes face increased financial risks making ends meet.
+International research shows that people with volatile incomes face increased financial uncertainty making ends meet.
 Yet little is known in Australia about how much household incomes vary from payday to payday, how many households are affected, what types of financial 'juggling' households do, or how they find coping with this problem.

 This project explores these important questions.

 Dina Bowman and Marcus Banks ‘We lost the house, we lost everything’: what dealing with financial stress looks like, in The Conversation 6 December 2016